openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 ## Impact and consumers of the project
 - What is the ecosystem impact of the project?
-- Who are the biggest consumers of the project?
-_if they are not JavaScript space, then will it ever expand to JavaScript space_.
+- Who are the biggest consumers of the project? (_if they are not JavaScript space, then will it ever expand to JavaScript space_)
 - What is the potential long term impact and adoption?
 - How does it differ from other projects?